Hardik Patel: Political career

-Patel backed the campaign of the Indian National Congress (INC) in the 2017 Gujarat legislative assembly election.
+Patel backed the campaign of the Indian National Congress (INC) in the 2017 Gujarat Legislative Assembly election.
 In November 2017, a sex tape of Patel was released on social media and went viral.
 Patel said that he was a victim of dirty politics and the video only proved that he is not impotent.
 On 12 March 2019, he joined the INC. During campaigning for the 2019 Indian general election, he made comments against people of Nepal which were described as racist while targeting incumbent Prime Minister Narendra Modi.

 He was appointed the Working President of Gujarat Pradesh Congress Committee, the state unit of INC, on 11 July 2020.
 He accused the leadership of INC and he praised the BJP and was expelled from the party on May 16, 2022 for anti-party activities.

 After being in strident opposition to the Bharatiya Janata Party for years, he eventually joined them on 2 June 2022.

 He was fielded as BJP candidate for Viramgam Assembly constituency for 2022 Gujarat Legislative Assembly election on 10 November 2022 and was elected.
-In 2023, Hardik Patel, BJP MLA, urged Union Minister of Culture, G Kishan Reddy, to restore Munsar Lake in Gujarat's Viramgam and requested the appointment of an Archaeological Survey of India (ASI) team for its maintenance.
+In 2023, Hardik Patel urged Minister of Culture, G. Kishan Reddy, to restore Munsar Lake in Gujarat's Viramgam and requested the appointment of an Archaeological Survey of India (ASI) team for its maintenance.